aarontran/g309.2-0.6/Notes.md

         evselect:- selected 71843 rows from the input table. atran(sas)@treble$

+Woops, actually, that wasn't really necessary.
+Oh well.

-Return PN spectra to usage, just for sheer convenience in extracting the object and background spectra; restores file added in commit e7c4cfb1b5aef5c0749ab1c64b1919b49b32c937.
+Return modified version of ESAS `pn-spectra` to usage, just for sheer convenience in extracting the object and background spectra; restores file added in commit `e7c4cfb1b5aef5c0749ab1c64b1919b49b32c937`.

 I use OOT event ratio 0.0016 for PrimeLargeWindow mode, and add elsif statements to that block to make life easier (see my notes from earlier in Dec